alicelebidev/alicelebidev/README.md

 I am a life-long coding enthusiast working as a full-stack Software Developer.

-My journey in the IT field spans over 15 years, and my expertise lies in the Angular, TypeScript, and Node.js ecosystem.
+My journey in the IT field spans over 15 years, and my expertise lies in the Angular, React, TypeScript, and Node.js ecosystem.

 Email: alicelebidev[at]gmail.com